BasileTrujillo/react-fazer-animation/README.md

 ## Demo

-You can find a storybook with an exemple at: coming soon...
+You can find a storybook with an exemple at: [https://basiletrujillo.github.io/react-fazer-animation/](https://basiletrujillo.github.io/react-fazer-animation/)

 ## Installation